Yaniv Iczkovits: Early life and education

 Iczkovits was born in Beersheba and grew up in Rishon Lezion.
 His grandparents immigrated to Mandatory Palestine after the Holocaust, from Hungary, Czechoslovakia, and Romania.
 One grandfather was a survivor of the Auschwitz concentration camp.

-In 1993 he enlisted in the IDF, volunteered for the Maglan elite commando unit and served as an officer.
+In 1993, he enlisted in the IDF, volunteered for the Maglan elite commando unit and served as an officer.
 As a team commander he took part in the fighting in southern Lebanon.
 Upon his discharge from the IDF with the rank of lieutenant, he traveled to the Far East.

 He enrolled in the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University for his undergraduate studies, and during his master's degree he spent a year as a Chevening fellow at Oxford University.
 His doctoral dissertation dealt with Ludwig Wittgenstein's thought and analyzed the interplay between ethics and language.

 Academic career

 He taught for eight years at the University of Tel Aviv's Philosophy Department.
-After receiving his Ph.D., he went on to pursue postdoctoral research at Columbia University in New York City, where he adapted his doctoral dissertation into the book Wittgenstein's Ethical Thought.
+After receiving his PhD, he went on to pursue postdoctoral research at Columbia University in New York City, where he adapted his doctoral dissertation into the book Wittgenstein's Ethical Thought.

 For the academic year 2021/2022, Iczkovits was appointed to serve as artist in residence at the Israel Institute for Advanced Studies at the Hebrew University of Jerusalem, a position previously held by poet Agi Mishol and playwright Joshua Sobol.